TimethyH/TimethyH.github.io/_posts/2025-01-17-deferred-rendering.md

 **We can utilize light culling techniques such as clustered shading, to further optimize our renderer.**
 I have not implemented this myself yet, but the general idea behind this optimization is that we divide the view frustrum into 3D grids and we quickly calculate a list of lights intersecting each volume of this grid.
-A beautiful article elaborating this optimization is found [here](https://www.aortiz.me/2018/12/21/CG.html#deferred-shading).
+A beautiful article elaborating this optimization is found [In this article](https://www.aortiz.me/2018/12/21/CG.html#deferred-shading).

 **We can reconstruct the world position of the object using the depth buffer.**
 The main benefit here is that the G-Buffer becomes smaller.
 Storing the position of each pixel directly in the G-buffer requires storing three 32-bit components (X, Y, Z).
 Reconstructing the positions will in turn save a lot of memory.
 This in turn also reduces the bandwidth required to read and write from the G-Buffer.